nhoizey/images-responsiver/docs/tutorial.md

 };
 ```

-The logo takes one fifth of the content width, so on small `320px` viewports with normal screen density it needs `320px * 90% * 1/5 = 58px` (rounded), and on largest viewports on Retina screens, it needs `512px` as we showed earlier.
+The logo takes one fifth of the content width, so on small `320px` viewports with normal screen density it needs `320px * 90% * 1/5 = 58px` (rounded), and on largest viewports on Retina screens, it needs `512px` as we computed earlier.

-We also tel the plugin with `steps` that 3 different image widths should be enough, instead of the default 5.
+We also tell the plugin with `steps` that 3 different image widths should be enough, instead of the default 5.

 Finally, `fallbackWidth` is the width of the image we put in the `src` attribute for compatibility with really old browsers.
 Most of these browsers are desktop ones, so don't a value too small.